-The normal enrolment period is 12 months (full-time study).
-There is no part-time study available in this programme.
+The normal enrolment period is one semester (full-time study).
+This programme is not available for part-time study.

-Students who are prevented by ill health, or other cause, from completing the programme requirements within the maximum period of enrolment, the relevant academic authority may approve suspension of enrolment for up to a maximum of six months.
+Students who are prevented by ill health, or other cause, from completing the programme requirements within the maximum period of enrolment, the relevant academic authority may approve suspension of enrolment for up to a maximum of one semester.